 I did manage to catch the One Dollar Bus before it went under.
 I needed to go somewhere in Lower Manhattan, and that was a good enough excuse to take the bus.
 The ride was much faster than on the 7, thirty minutes from boarding to destination, but since I knew that, I left the house much later than usual.
 I was meeting someone on the west side, a bit of a walk from where the bus dropped me off.
 I still ended up late.

 “I’m on Forsyth and East Broadway,” I told her over the phone, climbing out of the bus and trying to orient myself.

 “Where?”
 She sounded a little exasperated.

 I made my way out across Confucius Plaza and through the old core of Chinatown, the rough pentagonal section formed from Bayard Street and Mott and Pell.
 Here, in the subtler part of town, you get a better sense of the way things have slowed down.
-The demographics of the neighborhood have changed, of course, and the new residents are not as interested in supporting and patronizing the local establishments in the same way.
+The demographics of the neighborhood have changed, of course, and the new residents are not as interested in patronizing the local establishments in the same way.
 Even on the still-busy throughways near Canal, the type of commerce is more outwardly directed – t-shirts and trinkets that you can find in basically every other neighborhood in the city.
 People lament that it’s even hard to find good Chinese food in Chinatown nowadays.